TL;DR:

 Umbrella Care Tips

-A patio umbrella is an investment in your home and outdoor decor, so you want to keep it in good shape for years to come.
-Like almost all things home and garden, this means keeping up with care and maintenance.
+A patio umbrella is an investment in your home and outdoor decor, so you want to keep it in good shape for years.
+Like home and garden, this means keeping up with care and maintenance.

 Always Close the Umbrella and Watch the Wind

-When your umbrella is not in use, close it to prevent tipping and wind damage.
-And regardless of where you live, you'll need to be aware of wind conditions so you can protect your umbrella from related damage.
+Close your umbrella when it is not in use to prevent tipping and wind damage.
+Regardless of where you live, you'll need to be aware of wind conditions to protect your umbrella from related damage.

-"Common sense wind guidelines dictate that whenever an umbrella is unattended, or the weather is too inclement for us to enjoy (humans can comfortably withstand about 20 mph constant windspeed), you should collapse the canopy.
-Additionally, as an industry standard, wind damage is not covered in umbrella warranties, so this both protects buyers' investments and is safest," Ashley Newton told Living Cozy.
+"Common sense wind guidelines dictate that whenever an umbrella is unattended, or the weather condition is too inclement for us to enjoy (humans can comfortably withstand strong wind at around 20 mph.), you should collapse the canopy.
+Additionally, as an industry standard, wind damage is not covered in umbrella warranties, so this protects buyers' investments and is safest," Ashley Newton told Living Cozy.

 Rinse Your Umbrella and Wipe it Down

-Keeping your umbrella clean isn't difficult, but it does require some regular maintenance tasks.
+Keeping your umbrella clean isn't difficult, but it requires regular maintenance.
 Here are some best practices, as explained by the experts:

-• Rinse monthly with a hose: "The canopy should get a 'shower' every month or so," said Ashley Newton.
-"Because it should have a water-resistant coating, running a hose over the surface should easily remove dirt and debris, which over time can cause mold and mildew."
+- Rinse monthly with a hose: "The canopy should get a 'shower' every month or so," said Ashley Newton.
+"Because it should have a water-resistant coating, running a hose over the surface should easily remove dirt and debris, which can cause mold and mildew over time."

-• Store the canopy in an umbrella cover: "Place your canopy in a protective cover when out of use for an extended period of time.
+Store the canopy in an umbrella cover: "Place your canopy in a protective cover when out of use for an extended period.
 And should you want to change the look of your umbrella in a later season, make sure your supplier offers replacement canopies (as Frontgate does)," Lindsay Foster recommended.

 1. The Market Umbrella

 The best-selling Market Umbrella from Frontgate provides the finest protection under the sun.
-It allows you to personalize your outdoor space with over 40 canopy options (all resistant to fading, UV rays, water, dirt, mold, and mildew).
-Other options include two frame materials (aluminum or teak), four aluminum frame finishes, and sizes ranging from 7 1/2' to 11'.
+It allows you to personalize any outdoor space with over 40 canopy material options (all resistant to fading, UV rays, water, dirt, mold, and mildew).
+Other options include two frame materials (aluminum or teak), four aluminum frame finishes, and various sizes ranging from 7 1/2' to 11'.

 "The frame is outfitted with stainless steel hardware and a vented canopy that allows hot air to circulate.
 Plus, the aluminum frames tilt to help you enjoy the shade no matter the time of day," added Lindsay Foster.